 Another example: You may want to write a whole book within a month (yep, that’s doable!).
 So your batching wouldn’t only mean that you’d be writing non-stop during a month, but also that you’ve batched all other tasks in a way that you don’t need to go over them during your book-writing month!

 This kind of batching is a bit tricky ’cause it’s unimaginable to think that you won’t have to dedicate any time to other tasks, but there’s a small turnaround for that:

-- Make a list with those tasks that need to be checked or updated.
+- Make a list of those tasks that need to be checked or updated.
 Block time for them in your calendar.

 - For instance, emails need to be checked every day, so set a time to check them twice a day – and answer only the really important emails.
 In the meantime, close the email app!!

-- You could even set an automatic “out-of-office” message, and let everyone know that you’re “on holidays.”
+- You could even set an automatic “out-of-office” message, and let everyone know that you’re “on holiday.”